 I love the smooth, factory like finish.

-My take away; if you are painting a large surface area (like a piece of furniture), the can chalk paint and paint brush works best.
+If you are painting a large surface area (like a piece of furniture), the can chalk paint and paint brush works best.
 My opinion is that Spray chalk paint is best for painting accessories like lamps and smaller decor items.
+If you want that spray painted chalk style finish, you might want to try using chalk paint in a paint sprayer!

 Thanks for stopping by y’all.